marklogic/java-client-api/src/main/resources/example/README.txt

 *  StringSearch               search with string criteria and saved options
 *  StructuredSearch           search with a criteria structure and saved options
-*  StructuredSearch           search with a criteria structure and saved options
 *  RawCombinedSearch          search with a criteria structure and options in the request
 *  MultiStatementTransaction  complete a transaction with several requests
+*  ServerResponseTransform    transform a search response on the server
 *  DocumentReadTransform      transform content on the server while reading
 *  DocumentWriteTransform     transform content on the server while writing
 *  ResourcExtension           extend the Java API to execute other capabilities